filthypotato/filthypotato/README.md

 - Cybersecurity student focused on networks, automation, and secure systems
 - I write C++ for fun, which probably says something about me
+- Learning Pyton for automation to level up that tool belt
 - Homelab addict running Unraid, Docker stacks, VMs, and too many services
 - I like building things from scratch just to understand how they work
 - Interested in LoRa, SDR, signals, Flipper Zero, and hardware tinkering